codacy/codacy-rubocop/docs/description/Style_StabbyLambdaParentheses.md

-Check for parentheses around stabby lambda arguments.
+Checks for parentheses around stabby lambda arguments.
 There are two different styles.
 Defaults to `require_parentheses`.

 # Examples